+- a) Marks for classification are presented to the Board of Examiners as integers.
+The marks required for a particular classification are as follows:

+- 40-59 Pass

+- 60-69 Merit

+- 70+ Distinction

-- 9.10.1 Marks for classification are presented to the Board of Examiners as integers.
-The marks required for a particular classification are as follows: - a) 40-59 Pass - b) 60-69 Merit - c) 70+ Distinction - 9.10.2 Pass/Fail modules do not count towards classification.
-Mean values will be calculated on the remaining credits. - 9.10.3 For non honours awards (except Integrated Masters degrees which are covered at 5.4.4.5.), the Board of Examiners shall recommend the highest classification to a student who is eligible for the relevant award, as defined in the document Awards of the University of Portsmouth, arising from the application of the following formulae: - a) the classification calculated from the weighted mean of all relevant credits; - b) the minimum classification in which more than 50% of the relevant credits were attained. - 9.10.4 For Ordinary Degrees, relevant credits are at Level 5 and 6 only. - 9.10.5 The Board of Examiners may exercise discretion to recommend an award with distinction or merit to a student who does not qualify for that classification.
-The Board must be convinced that the student has merited the higher classification but that a particular circumstance, perhaps the inclusion of AP(E)L credit that does not attract a mark, has prevented the student from having the opportunity to meet the standard in the required number of credits.
-In such cases, the minutes of the meeting shall show the reasons for the exercise of discretion. - 9.10.6 A Grade Point Average is not currently available for non-honours degrees.
+- b) Pass/Fail modules do not count towards classification.
+Mean values will be calculated on the remaining credits. - c) For non-honours awards (except Integrated Masters degrees), the Board of Examiners shall recommend the highest classification to a student who is eligible for the relevant award, as defined in the document Awards of the University of Portsmouth, arising from the application of the following formulae: - the classification calculated from the weighted mean of all relevant credits; - the minimum classification in which more than 50% of the relevant credits were attained. - d) For Certificates of Higher Education, Higher National Certificates, Diplomas of Higher Education, Higher National Degrees and Foundation Degrees, relevant credits can be at Level 4, 5 or 6.
+For Ordinary Degrees, relevant credits are at Level 5 and 6 only. - e) For awards of Postgraduate Certificate, Postgraduate Diploma, or taught postgraduate Masters Degree, relevant credits are at Level 7 only. - f) A Board of Examiners will award an Integrated Masters Degree to a student who is eligible for the award, as defined in the document "Academic Regulations Awards of the University of Portsmouth" arising from the application of the following formulae: - the classification of the weighted mean from all relevant credits at Level 6 and Level 7 in the ratio of 50:50 respectively, after first discounting the marks in the worst 20 credits at Level 6 and Level 7; - the classification of the weighted mean from all relevant credits at Levels 5, 6 and 7 in the ratio of 20:40:40 respectively, after first discounting the marks in the worst 20 credits at Level 5, Level 6 and Level 7. - g) The Board of Examiners may exercise discretion to recommend an award with distinction or merit to a student who does not qualify for that classification.
+The Board must be convinced that the student has merited the higher classification but that a particular circumstance, perhaps the inclusion of RPL credit that does not attract a mark, has prevented the student from having the opportunity to meet the standard in the required number of credits.
+In such cases, the minutes of the meeting shall show the reasons for the exercise of discretion. - h) A Grade Point Average is not currently available for non-honours degrees.

-9.11 AEGROTAT AWARDS
+9.5.10 AEGROTAT AWARDS

-- 9.11.1 An award may be recommended in aegrotat form when the Board of Examiners does not have enough evidence of the student's achievements to recommend the award for which the student was a student, and a lesser award would be inappropriate, but is satisfied that, but for valid extenuating circumstances, the student would have reached the standard required. - 9.11.2 An aegrotat award carries no classification. - 9.11.3 Before a recommendation for an aegrotat award shall be made the student: - must have signified that they are willing to accept the award and understands that this acceptance entails waiving any opportunity to be assessed or re-assessed; - must, if applicable, be advised as to whether or not such an award is recognised by any accrediting body. - 9.11.4 In all cases where a Board of Examiners recommends an aegrotat award, the reasons for doing so shall be stated and recorded in the minutes of the meeting. - 9.11.5 Having been offered the aegrotat award, a student may elect not to accept the award but to request that the Board of Examiners makes a decision in accordance with 1.5.
+- a) An award may be recommended in aegrotat form when the Board of Examiners does not have enough evidence of the student's achievements to recommend the award for which the student was a student, and a lesser award would be inappropriate, but is satisfied that, but for valid extenuating circumstances, the student would have reached the standard required. - b) An aegrotat award carries no classification. - c) Before a recommendation for an aegrotat award shall be made the student: - must have signified that they are willing to accept the award and understands that this acceptance entails waiving any opportunity to be assessed or re-assessed; - must, if applicable, be advised as to whether or not such an award is recognised by any accrediting body. - d) In all cases where a Board of Examiners recommends an aegrotat award, the reasons for doing so shall be stated and recorded in the minutes of the meeting. - e) Having been offered the aegrotat award, a student may elect not to accept the award but to request that the Board of Examiners decide.

-9.12 POSTHUMOUS AWARDS
+9.5.11 POSTHUMOUS AWARDS